Created Mo 8-Feb-99

 Flash Files that you can download and run on your Windows PC!

 Flash-free Files Revised

 Even better than the Flash Files, these captions and clocks are presented in a different format so that those viewing on mobiles and tablets can enjoy them too!
-Now with animated Granada idents from 1956, the animated BBC 2 Daytime symbol from 1983, ITV break bumpers and, this month, three more clocks.
+This month sees the addition of Southern's first ident from the black and white days and a colour clock from Grampian.

 Which is the tackiest, cheesiest TV logo of all time?
 And which one is the scariest?